Christianity in the Ottoman Empire: Devşirme

 Beginning with Murad I in the 14th century and extending through the 17th century, the Ottoman Empire employed devşirme system.
 This was the Ottoman practice of forcibly recruiting soldiers and bureaucrats from among the children of their Balkan Christian subjects and raising them in the religion of Islam.

 Taxation

 Taxation from the perspective of dhimmis was "a concrete continuation of the taxes paid to earlier regimes" and from the point of view of the Muslim conqueror was a material proof of the dhimmis' subjection.
-Christians were forced to pay disproportianaley higher taxes than Muslims within the empire, including the humiliating poll-tax.
+Christians were forced to pay disproportionately higher taxes than Muslims within the empire, including the humiliating poll-tax.
 Even pregnant mothers had to pay jizya on behalf of their unborn children.
 In Aleppo in 1683, French Consul Chevalier Laurent d'Arvieux noted that ten-year-old Christian children were forced to pay the jizya.
 Jizya collected from Christian and Jewish communities was among the main sources of tax income of the Ottoman treasury.